-May 21, 2010: Apple quietly ends its long-running, award-winning “Get a Mac” marketing campaign.
+May 21, 2010: Apple quietly ends its award-winning “Get a Mac” marketing campaign.

 Debuting in 2006, the ads starred actor Justin Long as the cool, youthful Mac.
 Comedian John Hodgman portrayed the stuffy, awkward PC.
-Alongside the “Think Different” and the iPod “Silhouette” campaigns, “Get a Mac” will become one of the most fondly remembered extended ad campaigns in Apple history.
+Alongside the “Think Different” and iPod “Silhouette” campaigns, “Get a Mac” will become one of the most fondly remembered extended advertising blitzes in Apple history.

-The original “Get a Mac” ads arrived in 2006, around the same time that Apple switched over to Intel Macs.
-Steve Jobs wanted an ad campaign that highlighted the difference between Macs and PCs — and particularly why Apple computers kicked their competitors to the curb.
+The original “Get a Mac” ads arrived around the time that Apple switched Macs from PowerPC to Intel processors.
+Steve Jobs wanted a marketing campaign that highlighted the differences between Macs and PCs — and particularly why Apple computers kicked their competitors to the curb.

 For a long time, the TBWA Media Arts Lab ad creatives working on the project struggled to come up with just the right approach.

-The U.S. ads ran for the next few years, with 66 television spots in total.
+The U.S. ads, which you can watch below, ran for the next few years, with 66 television spots in total.
 The campaign also spread to other markets, with alternate actors playing the Mac and PC roles.
 (For example, David Mitchell and Robert Webb played the characters in the U.K. version.)
-All 66 American ads were directed by Junebug director Phil Morrison.
+All 66 American ads were directed by Junebug helmer Phil Morrison.

 Apple aired the last “Get a Mac” TV ad in October 2009, marking the beginning of the end for the campaign.
 However, the clever marketing continued on Apple’s website.
 On May 21, 2010, Apple finally replaced its “Get a Mac” page with a “Why You’ll Love a Mac” page.

 Meanwhile, on television, Cupertino’s commercials focused more on iPhones than on Macs, showing a transition in the company’s priorities.

 What is your favorite Apple ad campaign of all time?
 Let us know in the comments below.